Graduate Students

 Students will receive five years of stipend support through a combination of Research and Teaching Assistantships and tuition waivers.
 To learn more about the graduate program and intellectual community within the department, visit: http://www.memphis.edu/biology/

 Please email Emily Puckett ([email protected]) with application materials (personal statement including relevant experience and future goals, CV, and contact information for two references) as a single pdf.
-The successful applicants will then be asked to fill out the formal University of Memphis application.
+Applications will be reviewed on a rolling basis until Dec 20, 2025.
+The successful applicant will then be asked to fill out the formal University of Memphis application.
+Feel free to reach out with questions.

 Please note that I do not support conferral of MS degrees in the process of a PhD.
-An MS requires a thesis, a PhD a dissertation; an MS in the process of the PhD with me would be a 7+ year process with expectations of publishing a thesis and dissertation.
+An MS requires a thesis, a PhD a dissertation; an MS in the process of the PhD with me would be a 7+ year process with expectations of publishing a thesis and dissertation (and the papers within).

 Undergraduates